akashacms/akasharender/guide/projects.html.md

 The `preview` command runs a small webserver on your computer, letting you preview the website without deploying it anywhere.

 The `deploy` command shows using an external tool, like `rsync`.
 In this case it automatically uploads the rendered website to a server.
+Including this kind of `deploy` command is extremely **disrecommended** for projects kept in public repositories.
+Disclosing the _username_ and _host_ combination to your web hosting account is a potential security problem.
+Hence it may be best to leave `deploy` out of `package.json` to keep that information within your build system.

 This command has a problem that's not entirely obvious.
 The `rsync` command is depended on by the project, but that dependency is not declared in `package.json`.
 How do you work with the project on a computer that does not have `rsync`, like a Windows machine?
 You have to install `rsync` separately since it's not explicitly installed by `npm install`.
 Further, the configuration required for password-less SSH login, as required by `rsync`, is also not under control of anything in `package.json`.
 These system configuration and administrative attributes of the project are therefore not automated, and might be forgotten.